 EVERYTHING YOU NEED TO KNOW ABOUT TRADE LICENSE RENEWAL DUBAI and UAE

-Check your tenancy contract
+1. Check your tenancy contract

 It is vital that your tenancy contract is valid for not less than three months from its expiry date.
 Hence, make sure that you check your tenancy contract and then apply for its renewal.
 Also, if the date of expiry is less than that stated above, it’s recommended to renew your tenancy contract prior to the license renewal.
 Do ensure that you have an Ejari.
-In case of a Flexi Desk with a business center, you may not have an Ejari.
+In the case of a Flexi Desk with a business center, you may not have an Ejari.
 Highlight this to the authorities as you will only be able to produce a tenancy contract and no Ejari.

-Submitting the application
+3. Submitting the application

-Next you need to put together the tenancy contract / Ejari and the third-party approval (if required for your license).
-Also, carry a copy of your current trade license Dubai or any other Emirate and proceed to the closest DED or Tasheel center to submit the documents.
+Next, you need to put together the tenancy contract / Ejari and the third-party approval (if required for your license).
+Also, carry a copy of your current trade license in Dubai or any other Emirate and proceed to the closest DED or Tasheel center to submit the documents.
 Additionally, if you have an online DED account, you can apply for the renewal online.
 As long as, all documents in the system are valid, the authorities will approve the renewal.
 However, in case of third-party approval requirements or if the Ejari is not updated, they may request a manual renewal through a DED center.

-Get the DED payment voucher
+4. Get the DED payment voucher

 Once approved, the Department of Economic Development will provide you with a Payment voucher.
 There will be fees applicable to the issuance of this payment voucher.
 The payment voucher has multiple sections which one needs to pay attention to.
 As, you can apply for a reduction of these fees through various departments prior to making the final payment.
 For instance, linked to your rent value are sections such as market fees.
 It is, generally a percentage of the rent value.
 You need to ensure that the calculation is accurate.
-Furthermore, there are sections linked to the partners accommodation and employee accommodation.
+Furthermore, there are sections linked to the partner’s accommodation and employee accommodation.
 There can also, be a reduction on this by presenting the required documentation to the Municipality Department.
 This is where the experience of ACT PRO and Business Services comes into play.
 We ensure you are aware of what you are paying for.

-Provision of installments, if required
+4. Provision of installments, if required

-Make a payment
+5. Make a payment

 Take the above-mentioned payment voucher to the DED counter or any Tas’heel Centre.
 You can then, make payment at the cashier and get the license at the same time.
 However, when you make the payment at the DED or Tasheel Center, there is a service fee applicable on the transaction.
-You also, have an option of making the payment online using your bank account or credit card.
+You also, have the option of making the payment online using your bank account or credit card.
 Once the payment clears, you will receive your renewed Trade license.

 Impacts of an expired business license

 - When a business license expires, the Department of Economic Development can impose a business with several forfeits.
 A business practicing without a license can be penalized with AED 5000.
-While failure to renew a license within the specified time-limit could cost AED 250 per month.
+While failure to renew a license within the specified time limit could cost AED 250 per month.